-With the U.S. Department of Labor projecting the need for more than a million new and replacement registered nurses by 2018, nursing schools around the country are exploring creative ways to increase capacity and reach new student populations.
-One innovative approach to nursing education that is gaining momentum is the accelerated degree program for non-nursing graduates.
-Offered at the baccalaureate and master's degree levels, these programs build on previous learning experiences and provide a way for individuals with undergraduate degrees in other disciplines to transition into nursing.
+With an increasing emphasis on preparing nurses at the baccalaureate and higher degree level, one innovative approach to nursing education that is gaining momentum is the accelerated degree program for non-nursing graduates.
+These programs build on previous learning experiences and provide a way for individuals with undergraduate degrees in other disciplines to transition into nursing.

 - Accelerated baccalaureate programs offer the quickest route to licensure as a registered nurse (RN) for adults who have already completed a bachelor's or graduate degree in a non-nursing discipline.

-- Fast-track baccalaureate programs take between 11 and 18 months to complete, including prerequisites.
-Fast-track master's degree programs generally take about 3 years to complete.
+- Fast-track entry-level baccalaureate programs take between 11 and 18 months to complete, including prerequisites.
+Fast-track entry-level master's degree programs generally take about 3 years to complete.

-- Accelerated nursing programs are available in 43 states plus the District of Columbia and Guam.
-In 2011, there were 235 accelerated baccalaureate programs and 63 accelerated master’s programs available at nursing schools nationwide.
-In addition, 33 new accelerated baccalaureate programs are in the planning stages, and 10 new accelerated master's programs are also taking shape.
-For a list of accelerated nursing programs, see http://www.aacn.nche.edu/Education-Resources/APLIST.PDF.
+- Accelerated entry-level nursing programs are available in 46 states plus the District of Columbia and Puerto Rico.
+In 2013, there were 293 accelerated entry-level baccalaureate programs and 62 entry-level master’s programs available at nursing schools nationwide.
+In addition, 13 new accelerated entry-level baccalaureate programs are in the planning stages, and 9 new entry-level master's programs are also taking shape.
+For a list of accelerated entry-level nursing programs, see http://www.aacn.nche.edu/Education-Resources/APLIST.PDF.

 Fast-Track Nursing Education